Reef 2050 Water Quality Improvement Plan

 The Great Barrier Reef is renowned for its ecological importance and beauty.

-However, it is under increasing threat from a range of pressures including the combined impact of land run-off associated with past and ongoing catchment and coastal development activities, extreme weather events and climate change impacts such as the recent extensive coral bleaching events.
+However, it is under increasing threat from a range of pressures including climate change, poor water quality from Reef catchments, extreme weather events and recent extensive coral bleaching.

-This website is home to the Reef 2050 Water Quality Improvement Plan 2017–2022, a joint commitment of the Australian and Queensland governments that seeks to improve the quality of water flowing from the catchments adjacent to the Great Barrier Reef.
+This website is home to the Reef 2050 Water Quality Improvement Plan 2017–2022, a joint commitment of the Australian and Queensland governments that seeks to improve the quality of water flowing from Reef catchments to the Great Barrier Reef.

 This plan identifies how the water quality outcome under the broader Reef 2050 Long-Term Sustainability Plan will be delivered.